 Further, as required by the UAE Federal Law No. (2) of 2015 (as amended), we report that we have obtained all the information and explanations that we considered necessary for the purpose of our audit.
-According to the information made available to us, we are not aware of any contraventions of the UAE Federal Law No. (2) of 2015 (as amended), or the Entity's Articles of Association; which may materially effect on the financial position of the Entity or the result of its operations for the year then ended.
+We did not conduct any tax audit separately; and our scrutiny and verification are samples base to ensure a peripheral tax assessment.
+According to the information made available to us, we are not aware of any contraventions of the UAE Federal Law No. (2) of 2015 (as amended), or the Entity's Articles of Association; which may materially effect on the financial position of the Entity or the result of its operations for the half year then ended.

-The accounting policies and notes are an integral part of these financial statements.
+The accounting policies and notes are an integral part of accompanying financial statements.